riesenacht/biotopium/README.md

 ## Implementation
 The core of biotopium is implemented in Kotlin.
-Leveraging the Kotlin Multiplatform feature as well as interoperability with Java and JavaScript, the project currently targets the platforms Browser and JVM.
+Leveraging the Kotlin Multiplatform feature as well as interoperability with Java and JavaScript, the project currently targets the platforms JS (Browser) and JVM.

 ## Development
 Currently, this is rather a Proof-of-Concept for decentralized game implementations than a production-ready game.